All

 A Spare Tire

 Accidents can happen even if you’ve topped off your tire’s air pressure.
-Make sure you keep a spare tire on hand just in case you need a quick replacement.
+Ensure you keep a spare tire on hand if you need a quick replacement.
 Typically, spare tires come mounted on your boat trailer already, but if you don’t have one, buy a spare for insurance’s sake.
-Remember that you must also maintain air pressure within that tire; otherwise, when you need it, you’ll have a flat.
+Remember that you must also maintain air pressure within that tire; otherwise, you’ll have a flat when you need it.
 Furthermore, you should travel with a jack and any other tools you might need to help you affix your tire to your trailer.

 Another tool you’ll need is a remote control dolly for your boat trailer.
 If you’re interested in getting one, contact Trax Power Dolly Systems.
 We’ll take care of you.
 Contact us today!